 - To look to the longer term to help plan sustainable services, estimating the level of resources required to operate these services and deliver on the MIJB's strategic ambition. - To estimate the level of increasing demand on services and provide a single document to communicate the financial context to all stakeholders and support partnership working. - The MTFF includes a five-year budget forecast that will be reviewed annually to ensure our strategic priorities remain the focus in a challenging financial climate.
-A full review will be required following the updated Strategic Plan and delegation of Children's services during 2023.
+A full review will be required as the new Strategic Plan is developed during 2022.